 Behringer is a winner of many prestigious awards in its category and has produced various audio equipment ever since 1989.

-Behringer’s B-1 has found its place on our list.
-With 4.6 out of 5 Amazon stars, the exclusive-looking Behringer B-1 XLR mic has great reviews and is worth your money.
+Behringer’s B-1 has found its place on my list.
+The exclusive-looking Behringer B-1 XLR mic has great reviews and is worth your money.

 It is a perfect combination of purpose and durability and a crossing between budget and professional studio microphones.